 The febrile atmosphere was, however, understandable.
 Apart from any attacks, a referendum due to be held today by pro-Russian separatists in a number of cities in eastern Ukraine, including Donetsk, aimed at triggering independence, was also stoking tensions.

-An attempt to drive an armoured personnel carrier Ukraine's acting president, Oleksander Turchynov, declared yesterday that a vote for independence would be "a step into the abyss for these regions".
+Ukraine's acting president, Oleksander Turchynov, declared yesterday that a vote for independence would be "a step into the abyss for these regions".
 "Those who stand for self-rule don't understand that it would mean the complete destruction of the economy," he said.

 Mariupol has been the focus of repeated attacks by government forces.
 The latest came on Friday, on one of the most revered anniversaries in the Russian-speaking half of the country: the commemoration of victory over Nazi Germany.
 An assortment took part in the assault, including a private army supposedly bankrolled by an oligarch – the "men in black".
 It left between seven and 20 people dead, depending on accounts, after fierce clashes centred on the main police headquarters.

 The government claimed that its attack on the building, setting it on fire, came only after protesters had occupied it with the aim of taking over the armoury.
 Residents angrily disputed this, insisting that "fascists" from Kiev had tried to storm the building to get hold of the weapons, shooting at the police, because they knew the local force "would not turn against the people".

 It was unclear just how many were killed in the clashes.
 I saw two bodies, one of a police officer and another a civilian with an armband of Ukrainian colours.
 This person was part of a group, according to residents, who had appeared in support of the troops.
 Two others were brought out of the building and, including reports from the hospitals, the number of deaths was likely to be around 10.